Isle La Plume Brush & Yard Waste Site

 April 20th-until further notice.
 Site hours are Monday-Friday, 11:00 am to 7:00 pm.
 There will be no access to Isle La Plume after 7 pm M-F, or on weekends.

 *****We do not accept CONCRETE, BRICKS, CARPET or ANY ITEMS not listed below.*****

-The site will open on March 30, 2020 and will close for the season on November 25, 2020.
+The site opening date has been delayed until further notice.
+Once reopened, it will close for the season on November 25, 2020.
 It will also be closed on these Holidays: Easter Sunday, Memorial Day, Independence Day, and Labor Day.
 Once the site closes for the season, yard waste and brush can only be dropped off at the County Landfill and food waste can be dropped at our office-see below for more information.

 |Site Hours-these hours are seasonal|